 Will it work?
 Maybe.
 Maybe not.
 But they’re going to try, and the market is already starting to look a lot different as a result.
 This, however, is nothing to be surprised by.
 It’s not even anything that new.
 Serialized storytelling, franchising, and big budget spectacles have been a part of film and television for decades.

 Right now, the MCU is the major player in Hollywood, but eventually the MCU and audience interest will fade.
-Furthermore, great stories, no matter their spectacle, budget, or IP connection, still get made every year.
+Great stories, no matter their spectacle, budget, or IP connection, still get made every year.

-For every Black Panther, there’s a Moonlight; for every Spider-Man, there’s a Juno; for every Captain America, there’s a Rocky; and for every Ironman, there’s an Irishman.
+For every Black Panther, there’s a Dallas Buyers Club; for every Spider-Man, there’s a Juno; for every Captain America, there’s a Rocky; and for every Ironman, there’s an Irishman.

 Has the MCU influenced how movies are made, how many movies get made each year, and what kinds of movies studios are willing to invest in?
 Absolutely.
-But so has streaming media, distribution rights, social media, and technology in general.
+But so has streaming media, home distribution, social media, and technology in general.

 For a filmmaker who’s been around as long as Martin Scorsese, in the midst of this new era of cinema, it’s possible he’s not liking everything he’s seeing.

 The MCU made a Hulk-sized splash in 2008 with Ironman.
 Time will tell if that was the Sutter’s Mill of this new cinematic Gold Rush.

 Filmmakers will adapt to the changing landscape of storytelling or they won’t.
 Great storytelling and great filmmaking will find an audience, whether it’s on the big screen, televisions, or streaming devices.
 Martin Scorsese should never be run out of the business just because he doesn’t direct a superhero movie, franchise sequel, or existing big budget IP, and I don’t think he will.